 Backing up data is essential for any IT system.
 However, digital storage media are only reliable for certain periods.
 Just as the stone tablets used in antiquity were subject to the effects of bad weather, natural disasters and wear, any modern IT system is also fallible.
 For a company, the loss of data can result in a definitive halt to business.
 If you want to keep your essential data (availability), sooner or later you will have to think about backup strategies for it.

 Before choosing a backup solution, it may be of use to carry out a risk analysis.
 The main risks facing most people are as follows (threats affecting the availability or integrity of data):

 Thinking about the various risks listed above will point you towards the backup strategy to follow.
-For points 1 and 2 (the most common), it is enough to backup data onto an external hard drive, a network drive or removable storage media.
-For points 3 and 4 (rare events, but highly destructive), it is essential to have off-site backup.
+For points 1 and 2 (the most common), it is enough to back up data onto an external hard drive, a network drive or removable storage media.
+For points 3 and 4 (rare events, but highly destructive), it is essential to have an off-site backup.

-The issue of choosing backup storage media is at least as important as the choosing the strategy.
-The most common storage media are:
+The issue of choosing backup storage media is at least as important as choosing the strategy.
+The most common storage media are as follows:

 In any event, storage space will often be a determining factor, along with price and also backup feasibility.
 This leads us to the concept of organising a data repository.

 The backup frequency will indicate the amount of data lost in the event of an incident.
 If you back up your data once a week, you stand to lose a maximum of one week’s worth of data.
 Are you prepared to accept such a loss?
 Would it be more prudent to increase the backup frequency to once a day, for example?
 The answer to these questions will depend on each individual case.